zotkevlad/AutotestTemplate/README.md

 # AutotestTemplate
-It is template to fast start new automation testing project
+It is template to quick start new automation testing project

-Project is created to use the next stack:
+Project is created to use the next technology stack:

 * Java
 * Selenide